top of page

 • Gina Smith, Senior Program Manager, Community Justice, Training and Technical Assistance, Center for Justice Innovation

-Session Description: This presentation will discuss the science behind risk/need levels and identify justice system responses that are catered to the different risk and need levels.
-Presenters will provide examples of how Healing to Wellness Courts can create different tracks to respond to individuals of different risk/need levels in ways that can best support those individuals while lowering their overall future risk of recidivism.
-The presentation will provide case studies and invite the audience to create and identify appropriate tracks to cater appropriately to both the risk and need levels that are presented by participants.
+Session Description: As intensive interventions, Healing to Wellness Courts (HTWCs) are designed to work best with high-risk/high-need individuals with substance use disorders.
+However, many HTWCs grapple with the desire to provide supportive services or treatment for individuals who have a history of substance use but may fall under different risk and need categories.
+This presentation will discuss the science behind risk/need levels and identify justice system responses that are catered to the different risk and need levels.
+Presenters will provide examples of how HTWCs can create different tracks to respond to individuals of different risk/need levels in ways that can best support those individuals while lowering their overall future risk of recidivism.
+The presentation will provide case studies and invite the audience to create and identify appropriate tracks to cater appropriately to both the risk and need levels that are presented by participants

 I4 - Juvenile Healing to Wellness Courts